devopsguytm/image-promotion/README.md

-# Promoting Docker Images from different OpenShift v4.x clusters using Tekton CI/CD Pipeline
+# Promoting Docker Images from different OpenShift v4.5 clusters using Tekton CI/CD Pipeline

 ![IBM](./images/os-logo.jpg?raw=true "IBM")

 [Red Hat OpenShift on IBM Cloud]( https://www.ibm.com/cloud/openshift) is an extension of the IBM Cloud Kubernetes Service, where IBM manages an OpenShift Container Platform for you.

-In this tutorial we will use two separate OpenShift v4.x clusters, that represent the test and production environments.
-In order to increase security and resilience  as well as to reduce the resource consumption on the OpenShift PRODUCTION cluster, Docker images are built and tested on the OpenShift TEST cluster using buildah and promoted to OpenShift PRODUCTION cluster using skopeo through a Tekton pipeline.
+In this tutorial we will use two separate OpenShift v4.5 clusters, that represent the test and production environments.
+In order to increase security and resilience  as well as to reduce the resource consumption on the OpenShift production cluster, Docker images are built and tested on the OpenShift test cluster using buildah and promoted to OpenShift production cluster using skopeo through a Tekton pipeline.

 [Skopeo](https://www.redhat.com/en/blog/skopeo-10-released) is a tool for moving container images between different types of container storages.
 It allows you to copy container images between container registries like docker.io, quay.io, and your internal container registry or different types of storage on your local system.

 [Tekton Pipelines]( https://developer.ibm.com/videos/what-is-tekton/) is an open source framework used for creating cloud-native continuous integration and continuous delivery (CI/CD) pipelines that run on Kubernetes.
 Tekton Pipelines was built specifically for container environments, supports the software lifecycle, and uses a serverless approach.

-For this tutorial we will use [Strapi](https://strapi.io/) (open source Node.js headless CMS), which we will build, deploy and promote in `staging` and `production` environments.
+For this tutorial we will use [Strapi](https://strapi.io/) (open source Node.js headless CMS), which we will build, deploy, test and promote in `staging` and `production` environments using Tekton pipeline.
+The test step from the pipeline is not implemented as it is not the scope of this tutorial.
 Strapi will be connected to an PostgreSQL database, which we will provision in OpenShift.

 In this tutorial, you will become familiar with Tekton CI/CD pipelines and Image promotion on Red Hat OpenShift 4 using Tekton Pipelines.